 Where to stream: YouTube

-Another favorite based on the classic song, this tale follows little girl Karen and her new pal Frosty—who comes to life with the help of a magic top hat—as they try to get Frosty back to the North Pole.
+Another favorite based on a classic song.
+This tale follows Karen and her new pal Frosty—who comes to life with the help of a magic top hat—as they try to get Frosty back to the North Pole.

 The Muppet Christmas Carol (1992)